GIJack/disk-image-scripts/docs/template.rc format spec.md

 VERSION: 0.x - provisional/experimental

-This specification will describe template.rc as used by gen_template_image.rc This information shall also be accessible in man 5 template_rc
+This specification will describe template.rc as used by gen_cloud_template.sh This information shall also be accessible in man 5 template_rc

-template.rc is the metadata file for gen_template_image.sh.
+template.rc is the metadata file for gen_cloud_template.sh.
 This is what describes the template image that will be generated.
 There are two sections:
 System metadata, used for keeping track of the project and as a label, and system, which overrides /etc/cloud/init.arch.local is used in the generation